jgezelscorp/wintercircus/Module1 [Prep and NIM]/readme.md

 ![](./../images/6_Foundry.png)

-In the overview tab, write down the following:
+In the overview tab, do the following:
 1. Copy the ***API Key***
 2. Click on ***Azure OpenAI***
 3. Copy the ***OpenAI endpoint***

 Next, let's deploy our LLM.
-Remember, we'll be using Model-Router in our setup so:
+Remember, we'll be using ***Model-Router*** in our setup so:
 1. go to ***Models & Endpoints***
 2. Click the ***Deploy base model***